Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Experimental Proposal and Stability

 Third, the finite photon lifetime $\kappa^{-1}$ competes with the hopping timescales, damping the extended states before they can propagate across the frequency lattice.
 The experimental observable is the steady-state transmission spectrum, which corresponds to the Green's function of the system.
 For a laser injection at frequency $\Omega_0$ into the central mode of resonator A, the output field vector $\mathbf{s}_{\text{out}}$ is given by (see Appendix~\ref{app:input_output})

 where $\mathbf{s}_{\text{in}}$ is localized at the injection site.
-We simulate the output spectrum for an injection energy $\Omega_0=0$ (center of the extended band) in Fig.~\ref{fig:exp}(c,d).
-The results show that for low loss ($\kappa \le 0.01 t_1$), the spectrum exhibits a broad, flat distribution on the A-sublattice (theoretically the A-sublattice distribution dominates), characteristic of an extended state.
+We simulate the output spectrum for an injection energy $\Omega_0=0$ (center of the extended band) in Figs.~\ref{fig:exp}(c) and~\ref{fig:exp}(d).
+The results show that for low loss ($\kappa \le 0.01 t_1$), the spectrum exhibits a broad, flat distribution on the $A$ sublattice (theoretically the $A$-sublattice distribution dominates), characteristic of an extended state.
 However, as the loss increases to $\kappa = 0.05 t_1$, the spectrum becomes asymmetric and decays away from the injection site, limiting the effective propagation range.
 This highlights the necessity of the strong coupling regime ($\kappa \ll t_1$).

-\subsection{Feasibility Estimation}
+\subsection{Feasibility estimation}

 We adopt realistic parameters reported in state-of-the-art TFLN literature to perform a numerical feasibility study.
-High-Q resonators ($Q \sim 1.5 \times 10^6$) with strong electro-optic coupling have been demonstrated~\cite{FrequencyComb_2019}, achieving coupling strengths comparable to the FSR ($t_1 \sim 0.6 \times \text{FSR}$).
+High-$Q$ resonators ($Q \sim 1.5 \times 10^6$) with strong electro-optic coupling have been demonstrated~\cite{FrequencyComb_2019}, achieving coupling strengths comparable to the FSR ($t_1 \sim 0.6 \times \text{FSR}$).
 For a typical FSR of $2\pi \times 10$ GHz, this yields a hopping strength $t_1 \approx 2\pi \times 5$ GHz.
 Our model parameter $F = 0.6 t_1$ corresponds to a detuning of $\sim 2\pi \times 3$ GHz (30\% of FSR).
 To avoid weakening the coupling efficiency due to large detuning~\cite{BlochOscillation_2016}, we suggest operating with a smaller gradient (e.g., $F \sim 2\pi \times 1$ GHz, 10\% of FSR), which remains well within the tunable range.
 Under this detuning, the $1\%$ potential leakage threshold requires a frequency locking accuracy of $2\pi \times 10$ MHz.